-In January we attended the largest travel trade fair in Spain, FITUR 2014 in Madrid.
+We recently attended the largest travel trade fair in Spain, FITUR in Madrid.
 It was an interesting event, but naturally better suited for Spanish speakers or those working specifically in the travel industry in Spain.
-The event was a great excuse to go to Madrid though, especially since our plane tickets on Ryanair were extremely cheap flying from Dublin.
+The event was a great excuse to visit Madrid though.
+Especially since our plane tickets on Ryanair were extremely cheap flying from Dublin.

 Countries like Malaysia, which had a gigantic setup at World Travel Market, only had a small stall at FITUR.
 But Angola was probably equally represented with a wonderful display filled with tasty treats and gift bags they were happy to give away.
 They really set the mark for not just Africa, but generally putting on a great promotion by FITUR standards.

 Is FITUR, Spain’s Largest Travel Trade Fair Worth It?